Personal branding: it’s all about you! 5 tips from a marketing professional

-Personal branding has become a crucial part of the career portfolio for many in the Learning and Design industry.
+Personal branding has become a crucial part of the career portfolio for many in the learning and development industry.
 A personal brand can increase your value and your reach, and for many it brings a sense of confidence and purpose.
 Not for you?
-Well what if the Board respected your expertise in a subject before you gave that presentation?
+Well what if the Board respected your expertise in a subject beforeyou gave that presentation?
 What if the interview panel knew your value before they even read your CV?

 If you know that those supporting metrics might not come in for a year, do you have enough respect and influence to push through your fantastic idea and win that investment now?
 If not, dedicate time to building your brand and you’ll soon reap the rewards of being in control of a reputation that proceeds you.